traels/mus_api_doc/source/index.html.md

 All requests should have _accept_ and _content-type_ headers set to __application/json__.

 See example on right side of page, for both headers and data.

-## Build your organisation

-The organisation in Musskema.dk consists of a tree of departments with team as the leafs.
-Departments holds nothing but managers, employees are working from the teams.

 ## What the API can do